 - Disable monlist.

-- User cyber-awareness (don’t click on suspicious links, open emails from untrusted or unknown sources).
+- Apply cyber-awareness practices such as not clicking on suspicious links, not opening emails from untrusted or unknown sources, etc.

 - Shut down unneeded DNS resolvers.

 - Place legitimate DNS resolvers behind a firewall and ensure they cannot be accessed outside of your organization.

 - Separate your authoritative name server from the DNS resolver.

 - Apply patches for known vulnerabilities as soon as they are released by their respective developers.